Skip to content

 II.
 The Capability Matrix (Routing Logic)

 3. Primary Selection: The Dispatcher (22) consults this matrix.
-If a 7B local model passes the "Scout Riddle" with 90% accuracy, it is promoted to the primary provider for that capability, bypassing expensive cloud Portals.
+If a 7B local model passes the "Scout Riddle" with 90% accuracy, it is promoted to the primary provider for that capability, bypassing expensive remote Portals.

 III.
 The Shadow Realm Verdict (Physical Truth)

-IV.
-Economic Arbitration (Tithe Tuning)
+V. Economic Arbitration (Tithe Tuning)

 The Riddle informs the Toll (41) regarding the "Intelligence Floor."